 Final Thoughts

-As can be seen from the nutrient profile and the eight benefits, wild Alaskan sockeye salmon is one of the best foods you can eat.
+As can be seen from the nutrients it provides and its potential benefits, wild Alaskan sockeye salmon is considered a healthful dietary addition.

-For more on salmon, see this guide to the benefits (and concerns) of smoked salmon.
+For more on salmon, see this guide to the potential benefits (and concerns) of smoked salmon.